 How does anxiety feel?

-When you are anxious, you may feel worried or stressed about the future.
+Everyone experiences anxiety differently.
+When you’re anxious, you may feel worried or stressed about something particular or about life in general.
 You may also:

 - have difficulty sleeping (insomnia)

 - have trouble concentrating

 Some people who get anxiety also have depression.

 Anxiety can cause physical symptoms too.
 You may have:

 - stomach cramps, diarrhoea and feeling or being sick